AnMoreau/PyMoosh/README.md

 }
 ```

-And with PyMoosh, we've done cool things, like [comparing evolutionary algorithms and real evolution for the first time in history](https://www.nature.com/articles/s41598-020-68719-3).
+Even if PyMoosh is quite simple, this is a research-grade program.
+We actually do research with it.
+We've done cool things, like [comparing evolutionary algorithms and real evolution for the first time in history](https://www.nature.com/articles/s41598-020-68719-3).

 ## Contributors